-The constabulary is not able to influence police officer pay, as this is set nationally.
-All police staff roles are job evaluated which ensures that roles are evaluated according to a scheme made up of 13 factors, including knowledge required to carry out the role, the responsibilities of role and the demands placed on the post holder.
+The constabulary is not able to influence police officer pay as this is set nationally.
+All police staff roles are job evaluated which according to a scheme made of 13 factors, including the knowledge required to carry out the role, the responsibilities of the role and the demands placed on the post holder.

 Whilst the comparison between officers and staff exacerbates the constabulary’s gender pay gap, underlying this there remains a ‘traditional’ gender pay gap, which is reflective of the proportions of officers and staff within each quartile as detailed above, in that:

 - the difference between the mean (average) hourly rates of pay for male police staff and female police staff is 9.8%

-The difference between mean and median is because the mean pay data takes greater account of the (relatively) small number of individual high earners that pull the mean pay for female towards the mean pay for male which does not affect the median gap.
+The difference between mean and median is because the mean pay data takes greater account of the (relatively) small number of individual high earners that pull the mean pay for females towards the mean pay for males.

 The legislation also requires the constabulary to report on their Bonus Gender Pay Gap.
 Bonuses for police officers are paid for unpleasant tasks and police regulations allow between £50 and £500.
 Police staff bonuses (known as honorariums) are for additional work or responsibilities.
 Given the number of bonus payments paid is quite small, the figures provided should be used with some caution.
 The difference between the mean and the median is due to a small number of large honorarium payments made to female members of staff which the median takes less account of.
 Females have a higher mean and median bonus figure than males.
 It is important to note that both the hourly pay mean, and median has gone down since last year’s reporting.

-The constabulary continues to work to address the gender pay gap, and is reassured by a slight narrowing of the overall gender pay gap since previous publication.
+The constabulary continues to work to address the gender pay gap and is reassured by a slight narrowing of the overall gender pay gap since previous publication.
 Since the last reporting the constabulary has made good progress against the action plan put in place including completing the gender pay audit.
 Key measures remain in place to continue this work, including the following: